imadoszmt/alx-low_level_programming/0x00-hello_world/README.md

 3-name: a script that compiles a C file stored in $CFILE variable and creates an executable named 'cisfun'.

 4-puts.c: C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
 Using 'puts' function and returning value of 0.

+5-printf.c: a C program that prints exactly "with proper grammar, but the outcome is a piece of art,"using 'printf' function, followed by a new line and return 0.